 Guided Tour of Paul and Sandy’s Too!

 Visitors will learn the history of the garden center and tour its stores, greenhouses, Pumpkintown USA, and get a wagon ride tour of the center’s property.
-The walk is sponsored East Hampton Parks and Recreation Dept.
+This years Guided Tour is sponsored by the East Hampton Parks and Recreation Department.